 We have a team of highly qualified and experienced professionals on staff.
 We have specific degree/credentialing/coursework requirements for each position.
 We go through a lengthy hiring process to assure that program staff members are able to provide quality services to your child and family.
 Our comprehensive process includes panel interviews, classroom observations, and background checks.
-There are many opportunities for staff to continue their professional development through on-site trainings and off-site workshops and coursework, where they receive training on numerous topics (i.e. Curriculum/assessment, screenings, health/nutrition, family partnerships).
+There are many opportunities for staff/providers to continue their professional development through trainings, conferences, and coursework, on numerous topics (i.e. Curriculum/assessment, screenings, health/nutrition, family partnerships, etc.).